Law and technology

 Faculty and research

-The Program works closely with the school's four research centers and with partners throughout the university, including the Luddy School of Informatics, Computing, and Engineering.
+The program works closely with the school's four research centers and with partners throughout the university, including the Luddy School of Informatics, Computing, and Engineering, the Kelley School of Business, and the Ostrom Workshop.

 The student experience